 Our lead reviewer felt a noticeable reduction in pregnancy-related hip and lower back pain with the Sirius beneath the mattress compared to that same hybrid placed on a different bed frame.
 The height of the button-tufted headboard is generous too, giving plenty of space to stack pillows for propped-up rest and sleep.
 Again, our lead reviewer did this over a number of nights to alleviate heartburn during pregnancy.

 Overall, we’ve awarded the Simba Sirius Bed Frame 5 out of 5 because each component is exceptionally well made, the finish is luxurious, and it made a proven difference to the comfort and support of a mattress that was previously causing us pain.
+We're not surprised that this frame is so well made, based on our experiences with this brand's mattresses – head to our Simba Go mattress review and Simba Hybrid mattress review for a taster.

 View the Simba Sirius Bed from £737 (was £1,639) at Simba Sleep